 For most problems, the time taken on each call to nag\interval\zero\cont\func (c05avc) will be negligible compared with the time spent evaluating f(x) between calls to nag\interval\zero\cont\func (c05avc).
-However, the initial value of $\bf x$ and $\bf h$ will clearly affect the timing.
-The closer $\bf x$ is to the root, and the larger the initial value of $\bf h$ then the less time taken.
-(However taking a large $\bf h$ can affect the accuracy and reliability of the function, see below.)
+However, the initial value of x and h will clearly affect the timing.
+The closer x is to the root, and the larger the initial value of h then the less time taken.
+(However taking a large h can affect the accuracy and reliability of the function, see below.)

 You are expected to choose boundl and boundu as physically (or mathematically) realistic limits on the interval of search.
-For example, it may be known, from physical arguments, that no zero of f(x) of c05avc NAG Library Manual interest will lie outside [boundl, boundu].
-Alternatively, f(x) may be more expensive to evaluate for some values of $\mathbf{x}$ than for others and such expensive evaluations can sometimes be avoided by careful choice of boundl and boundu.
+For example, it may be known, from physical arguments, that no zero of f(x) of interest will lie outside [boundl, boundu].
+Alternatively, f(x) may be more expensive to evaluate for some values of x than for others and such expensive evaluations can sometimes be avoided by careful choice of boundl and boundu.